DannyNemer/dantil/README.md

 ### <a id="dantil-illFormedOpts"></a>`dantil.illFormedOpts(schema, options)`
 <a href="#dantil-illFormedOpts">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L51 "View in source") [&#x24C9;][1]

-Checks if options object `options` adheres to `schema` using the [`ill-formed-opts`] (https://github.com/DannyNemer/ill-formed-opts) module.
-Simulates static function arguments (i.e., type checking and parameter count).
+Checks if options object `options` adheres to `schema` using the [`ill-formed-opts`] (https://github.com/DannyNemer/ill-formed-opts) module, thereby simulating static function arguments (i.e., type checking and parameter count).
 Prints descriptive, helpful errors messages when `options` is ill-formed, including the line number of the offending function call.

 #### Arguments
 1. `schema` *(Object)*: The definition of required and optional properties for `options`.